mishadoff/randomorg-java/README.md

 return type for concrete GET-request yet we return `ArrayList<String>` which further can be processed by responsible methods.

-All succesful request equal to server response code 200.
+All successful requests have response code 200.
 In case server returns 503 response code, IOException is thrown and should be handled on client side.